 Grade Nigoras: Nigoras of unknown or mixed fiber breed (Pygora, Cashgora) heritage which fit the Nigora Standard.
 NOA (Native or Nigora on Appearance) is another term for goats of unknown parentage which fit the Nigora Standard and can be considered Grade Nigoras.

-There is no registry for Nigoras at this time, but there is a guide for classifying them for registration in the future.
+As of 2018, the ANGBA is accepting Nigora’s for registration.
 Three categories sort Nigoras into different levels according to quality: Blue List, Red List and Breeding Stock.

 Blue List: Standard Nigoras that come from registered foundation stock.
 (CAGBA and AAGBA for Angoras, ADGA, AGS, NDGA for Nigerian Dwarfs and MDGA and TMGR for Mini-Dairy goats.)